opoupeney/dfd/source/devguide/web-gcs/webgc-carousel.rst

 |

-The Button control properties can be set for the following categories of properties:
+The Carousel control properties can be set for the following property categories:

 * :ref:`webgc-carousel-main-label`
 * :ref:`webgc-carousel_options-label`
 * :ref:`webgc-carousel-styling-label`
 * :ref:`webgc-carousel-events-label`

 |